 Landsat satellites have acquired data from across the globe for more than four decades.
-The National Satellite Land Remote Sensing Data Archive at the U.S. Geological Survey (USGS) Earth Resources Observation and Science (EROS) Center holds the single most geographically and temporally rich collection of Landsat data in the world, currently holding more than three million Landsat scenes.
+The National Satellite Land Remote Sensing Data Archive at the U.S. Geological Survey (USGS) Earth Resources Observation and Science (EROS) Center holds the single most geographically and temporally rich collection of Landsat data in the world, currently holding more than six million Landsat scenes.

 Bringing Landsat data from many collection stations worldwide to one archive includes several challenges:

 While every technology asset available will be explored, some data unfortunately may be irrecoverable.